-1.1 Related Works
+1.1.
+Related Works

-Large-scale problems regularized with the graph total variation are typically solved using proximal splitting algorithms; see the general review of Combettes and Pesquet (2008), and the more specific approaches of Couprie et al. (2013) or Raguet and Landrieu (2015).
-They are however first-order methods, for which convergence is known to be slow, even though preconditioning strategies can help as argued by Pock and Chambolle (2011) and Raguet and Landrieu (2015).
+Large-scale problems regularized with the graph total variation are typically solved using proximal splitting algorithms; see the general review of Combettes & Pesquet (2008), and the more specific approaches of Couprie et al. (2013) or ours (Raguet & Landrieu, 2015).
+These are however firstorder methods, for which convergence is known to be slow, even though preconditioning strategies can help as argued by Pock & Chambolle (2011) and us (Raguet & Landrieu, 2015).